oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 In this lab, you will:
 - Learn how to create language project.
 - Understand the schema for training data.
-- Learn how to train a named entity recognition model or text classification model through the OCI console and Python SDK.
+- Learn how to train a custom NER and custom Text Classification model

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI (Oracle Cloud Infrastructure)